 Many organisations have an aversion to workplace compliance training because they think compliance is very complicated.
-Compliance is essential training that no organisation can miss out on and it can vary depending on the size of your organisation and sector that you operate in.
-There are some fundamental compliance requirements such as work health and safety, privacy, bullying, harassment and discrimination, as well as those which are specific to sectors such as health, community services, financial services and education.
-With the right technology and mix of online and face to face training, compliance can be managed deliberately and in a cost-effective manner.
+Compliance is essential training that no organisation can miss out on, and it can vary depending on the size of your organisation and the sector in which you operate.
+There are some fundamental compliance requirements, such as work health and safety, privacy, bullying, harassment and discrimination, as well as those that are specific to sectors such as health, community services, financial services, and education.
+With the right technology and a mix of online and face-to-face training, compliance can be managed deliberately and in a cost-effective manner.

 1. Leadership and Culture